Simpledog1/6ADET-Final-Project-ResortBook-/docs/01-proposal.md

    * Displays high-level information such as available rooms, active check-ins, and reservation statistics.
    * Uses Flutter widgets such as `Card`, `GridView.builder`, `ListView.builder`, and `FutureBuilder`.

-2. **Room Management Screen**
+2. **Add Reservation Screen**

-   * Allows staff to view rooms and modify room information such as room type, pricing, capacity, and cleaning status.
-   * Uses `ListView.builder`, `TextField`, `showDialog`, and `FloatingActionButton`.

-3. **New Booking Form Screen**

    * Allows staff to enter guest information, select a room, and specify check-in and check-out dates.
    * Includes form validation to prevent invalid or conflicting bookings.
    * Uses `Form`, `TextFormField`, `DropdownButtonFormField`, and navigation.

+3. **Reservation List Screen**

+   * Provides a searchable list of active and historical reservations.
+   * Allows staff to quickly find guest and booking information.
+   * Uses `ListView.builder`, search filtering, and `Card`.

+4. **Reservation Details Screen**

+   * Displays detailed information about a selected reservation.
+   * Shows guest information, booking dates, assigned room, and reservation status.
+   * Uses `Card`, `Text`, `FutureBuilder`, and `Navigator.pop`.

-4. **Calendar View Screen**
+5. **Calendar Screen**

    * Provides a visual overview of reservations across dates.
    * Reservations can be displayed according to their booking status.
    * Uses `TableCalendar` or a custom calendar layout, along with `Card` and `GestureDetector`.

-5. **Reservation Directory Screen**

-   * Provides a searchable list of active and historical reservations.
-   * Allows staff to quickly find guest and booking information.
-   * Uses `ListView.builder`, search filtering, and `Card`.

-The core version of the application focuses on these five features so that they can be completed, tested, and demonstrated reliably within the remaining term.
+The core version of the application focuses on these five screens so that they can be completed, tested, and demonstrated reliably within the remaining term.

+The current screen flow is:

+**Dashboard → Add Reservation → Reservation List → Reservation Details → Calendar**

+There is no separate Room Management screen in the current application.

 ## Out of scope, and why

 The following features are outside the core scope of the project:

 * **Real-time multi-device synchronization:** Although PocketBase provides real-time capabilities, implementing full multi-device synchronization and conflict-resolution logic is outside the core MVP because of the additional backend complexity and development time.
 It remains a stretch goal.
-* **Live chat:** This was included in the preliminary proposal but was removed because it does not directly support the core room and reservation management workflow and would require additional development time.
+* **Live chat:** This was included in the preliminary proposal but was removed because it does not directly support the core reservation-management workflow and would require additional development time.
 * **Automated notifications:** Automated guest or staff notifications were removed from the MVP to keep the project focused on the essential reservation-management workflow.
 * **Guest accounts and online payments:** ResortBook is an internal front-desk management application rather than a guest-facing booking platform.
 * **PDF booking receipt export:** PDF confirmation/receipt generation using the `pdf` and `printing` packages is a stretch goal.
 The core reservation system does not depend on it.
+* **Separate Room Management screen:** Room management is not included as a dedicated screen in the current MVP.
+Room information is still stored in the database because it is needed for room assignment, availability information, and reservations.

 ## Data the app remembers, and where it is saved